Commissioner for Public Appointments for Northern Ireland

-The Commissioner for Public Appointments is a public servant for Northern Ireland appointed by the First Minister and deputy First Minister of Northern Ireland, whose primary role is to provide independent assurance that ministerial public appointments across Northern Ireland by Northern Ireland Executive Ministers.
+The Commissioner for Public Appointments for Northern Ireland (CPANI) is a public servant appointed by the First Minister and deputy First Minister of Northern Ireland, whose primary role is to provide independent assurance that ministerial public appointments across Northern Ireland by Northern Ireland Executive Ministers.

 There are similar bodies for two other jurisdictions of the United Kingdom – the Commissioner for Ethical Standards in Public Life in Scotland and the Office of the Commissioner for Public Appointments for England and Wales.

-As of July 2024, the position is vacant.

 List of Commissioners for Public Appointments for Northern Ireland

 The role of Commissioner for Public Appointments in Northern Ireland was established in 1995.
 Initially, the position was combined with the Commissioner for Public Appointments in Great Britain, before a separate Northern Ireland Commissioner was appointed in 2005.